+Thank you, Senator.
 1 The Chairman.
-Thank you, Senator.
 I understand 2 you will withdraw the amendment.
 3 Senator Stabenow.
 I do withdraw it.
 4 The Chairman.
 I thank you.
 5 Let us turn to Senator Thune next.
-6 Senator Thune.
 Thank you, Mr. Chairman.
-I want 7 to, now that I have heard Senator Grassley get a 8 commitment from the Chair to work with him on this, get 9 that.
-10 I have got a couple of amendments, as well, and I 11 will withdraw them.
-I want to speak just briefly to it, 12 but there is a section 4 in the Chairman's mark that 13 creates an expedited procedure for appeals with no 14 material fact in dispute and it permits a new Medicare 15 magistrate, under section 2, or an ALJ, administrative 16 law judge, to issue decisions without holding a formal 17 hearing, which would expedite review of pending appeals.
+I want 6 Senator Thune.
+7 to, now that I have heard Senator Grassley get a commitment from the Chair to work with him on this, get 8 9 that.

+I have got a couple of amendments, as well, and I 10 will withdraw them.
+I want to speak just briefly to it, 11 12 but there is a section 4 in the Chairman's mark that 13 creates an expedited procedure for appeals with no 14 material fact in dispute and it permits a new Medicare magistrate, under section 2, or an ALJ, administrative 15 16 law judge, to issue decisions without holding a formal 17 hearing, which would expedite review of pending appeals.

 18 The first amendment that I offer and withdraw today 19 in order to discuss this matter further with the 20 department would recognize that critical access hospitals 21 often operate on the margins and that the current backlog 22 of appeals is harmful to these hospitals.
-23 It recognizes this issue by directing the Secretary 24 of HHS to create a system in which ALJs or Medicare 25 magistrates prioritize appeals by critical access

-- hospitals that are not processed or concluded within 120 days of receipt at the hearing level.
+It recognizes this issue by directing the Secretary of HHS to create a system in which ALJs or Medicare magistrates prioritize appeals by critical access hospitals that are not processed or concluded within 120 days of receipt at the hearing level.

-For many critical access hospitals, this expedited - process would ensure that they are able to have greater clarity on reimbursement in a more timely manner.
+For many critical access hospitals, this expedited process would ensure that they are able to have greater clarity on reimbursement in a more timely manner.

-- I do appreciate, in withdrawing this amendment, the Committee's commitment, which I will assume is there, to include report language that prioritizes appeals from critical access hospitals to ensure that the Department of Health and Human Services indeed recognizes the unique challenges that these hospitals face when they are dealing with audits and appeals. - So that is Amendment No. 1, again, which I would withdraw. - The second amendment deals with section 2 of the Chairman's mark, which establishes new positions for Medicare magistrates that would be empowered to decide appeals for controversies that are less than \$1,460.
-This amendment, which I am also offering and withdrawing at this time, would require the Secretary to appoint these licensed attorneys as contactors as opposed to appointing permanent Federal employees. - Since these new magistrate positions are being created in order to address the appeals backlog, contractors rather than Federal employees are in a better
+I do appreciate, in withdrawing this amendment, the Committee's commitment, which I will assume is there, to include report language that prioritizes appeals from critical access hospitals to ensure that the Department of Health and Human Services indeed recognizes the unique challenges that these hospitals face when they are dealing with audits and appeals.

+So that is Amendment No. 1, again, which I would withdraw.

+The second amendment deals with section 2 of the 15 16 Chairman's mark, which establishes new positions for 17 Medicare magistrates that would be empowered to decide 18 appeals for controversies that are less than \$1,460.
+This amendment, which I am also offering and withdrawing 19 at this time, would require the Secretary to appoint 20 21 these licensed attorneys as contactors as opposed to appointing permanent Federal employees.
+22 position to fill this role and my amendment would permit the size of the Federal workforce to expand and contract as necessary.

+Since these new magistrate positions are being created in order to address the appeals backlog, contractors rather than Federal employees are in a better